Mangosteen: Yield

-Mangosteen trees may reach fruit-bearing in as little as 6 years, but may require 12 or more years, depending on climate and cultivation methods.
-The yield of the mangosteen is variable, depending on climate and age of the tree.
+Mangosteen trees may reach fruit-bearing in as little as 6 years but may require 12 or more years, depending on climate and cultivation methods.
+The yield of the mangosteen is variable, depending on the climate and age of the tree.
 If the young tree is bearing for the first time, 200–300 fruits may be produced, whereas at maturity, 500 fruits per season are average.
 At age 30 to 45 years in full maturity, each tree may yield as many as 3,000 fruits, with trees as old as 100 years still producing.

 Regional production

 Major mangosteen production occurs in Southeast Asia, mainly in Thailand as the country with the most acreage planted, estimated at 4,000 ha in 1965 and 11,000 ha in 2000, giving a total yield of 46,000 tons.
+Mangosteen is seasonally available in Thailand from May through September.
 Indonesia, Malaysia and the Philippines are other major Asian producers.
 Mangosteen production in Colombia and Puerto Rico has been successful.

 Diseases and pests

 Common diseases and pests

 The pathogens that attack mangosteen are common in other tropical trees.
 The diseases can be divided into foliar, fruit, stem and soil-borne diseases.

 Pestalotiopsis leaf blight (Pestalotiopsis flagisettula (only identified in Thailand)) is one of the diseases that infect especially young leaves.
 Furthermore, the pathogen causes the fruits to rot before and after the harvest.
 Additional stem canker and dieback are caused by the pathogen.
 Some of the symptoms of stem canker are branch splitting, gummosis and bark blistering.
-The main areas where the disease was observed are Thailand, Malaysia and North Queensland.
+The main areas where the disease was observed are Thailand, Malaysia, and North Queensland.

 Another common disease is the thread blight or white thread blight disease (Marasmiellus scandens) whereas the name comes from the mycelia which resembles thread.
-Leaves, twigs and branches may also be damaged by the disease.
-The spores spread with the help of wind, raindrops and insects, and thrive in shady, humid and wet conditions.
+Leaves, twigs, and branches may also be damaged by the disease.
+The spores spread with the help of wind, raindrops, and insects, and thrive in shady, humid, and wet conditions.

-An important post-harvest disease affecting mangosteen especially in Thailand is called Diplodia fruit rot (Diplodia theobromae) which, as a secondary pathogen, enters the host plant through wounds.
+An important post-harvest disease affecting mangosteen, especially in Thailand is called Diplodia fruit rot (Diplodia theobromae) which, as a secondary pathogen, enters the host plant through wounds.

 Phellinus noxius living on the roots and trunk bases causes brown root disease, a name derived from the appearance of the mycelium-binding soil particles.
 The distribution of the fungus happens through contact with infected wood or thick rhizomorphs on tree stumps.

 There are a few pests that feed on mangosteen leaves and fruits including leaf eater (Stictoptera sp.), leaf miner (Phyllocnictis citrella) and fruit borer (Curculio sp.).
 Especially in nurseries, the larval stage of the leaf eater can cause visible damage on young leaves, but can be managed by biological control agents.
 The larval stage of fruit borer (Curculio sp.) feeds on different parts of fruit before ripening.